IDAES/idaes-ext/docker/build-platform/windows/README.md

 IDAES Binary Extensions Build Platform
 ======================================

-This Docker container can be used to build IDAES binary extensions on Ubuntu LTS 18.04.
+This Docker container can be used to build IDAES binary extensions on Windows.